 - 4. When you have made all necessary changes, press command Key 7 to exit from SEU.
 Select one of the options from the menu that is displayed to end the job. - 5.
-To convert your source member to an object member: - a.
-If no format currently exists with the same name as the one you are installing, enter FORMAT ADD,#MR@M1,,#MR@01. - b.
-If a format exists with the same name as the one you are installing, enter FORMAT UPDATE,#MR@M1,,#MR@01.
-The format you are installing replaces the existing format of the same name on the file.
-A warning message appears, and can be ignored if you select the 0 option.
+Enter: FORMAT ADD or UPDATE ,#MR@M1,,MR@01.
+This step converts your source member to an object member.
+Use the ADD option if no format currently exists that has the same name as the one you are installing.
+Use UPDATE if there is a format that has the same name as the one you are installing.
+The format you are now installing replaces an existing format of the same name on the file.
+A warning message appears, but you can ignore it by selecting the 0 option.